 In picture: Shammi Kapoor with Saira Banu in 'Junglee'.

 The elder Kapoor siblings took up smoking during their theatre days.
 In the play, Deewar, a young Zohra Sehgal was playing a foreign lady who would have to smoke on stage.
 Raj, Shammi and Shashi were part of the play through the years.
 Raj and Shammi would wait in the wings for Sehgal to come backstage so that they could puff on the remainder of her cigarette and that's when they took to the habit.

 Shammi Kapoor had a decent singing voice and hence, he was cast in plays easily.
-Ironically, despite the fact that film journalists and critics discuss how the audience never quite accepted Shammi Kapoor in a negative role, it was his character as a rich, spoilt brat in one of Prithvi Theatres' plays that got him his first big break in the film Tumsa Nahin Dekha.
+Ironically, even though film journalists and critics discuss how the audience never quite accepted Shammi Kapoor in a negative role, it was his character as a rich, spoilt brat in one of Prithvi Theatre's plays that got him his first big break in the film Tumsa Nahin Dekha.

 Acting and theatre were always a priority for the family.
-And an interesting incident when Shammi Kapoor was in school is here!
+Here's an interesting incident when Shammi Kapoor was in school.
 Shammi would appear on stage in Shakuntala (in the role of Bharat) at night and be groggy in class the next day.
 The principal sent a note asking to see his father.
 Prithviraj Kapoor was busy so Raj Kapoor went instead.
 The principal said the child had to choose between studies and stage.

 Without missing a beat, Raj Kapoor asked his kid brother to fetch his bag and left the school.
 Shammi was then admitted to New Era School, from where ultimately he did his matriculation.
 He took up Science in college (Ruia College, Mumbai), hoping to become an Aeronautical Engineer.

 In picture: Shammi and Sharmila in Kashmir Ki Kali.